anazifa/legal-marketplace-sa/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

-## Support
+## Acknowledgments

-For support, email support@legalmarketplace.com or open an issue in the GitHub repository.
+- Tailwind CSS for the styling framework
+- All contributors who have helped with the project